Intraventricular Flow Mapping

 Click to enlarge

-Intraventricular Vector Flow Mapping now becomes three-dimensional using triplane color Doppler echocardiography [Phys Med Biol, 2022].
+Intraventricular flow mapping becomes three-dimensional using triplane Doppler echocardiography [Phys Med Biol, 2022].

 Click to enlarge